 John has been featured in publications including Bloomberg, Financial Advisor, Trusts & Estates and The Miami Herald.
-He is an adjunct professor at the University of Miami Law School Masters in Taxation program and is a frequent lecturer for various professional groups.
+He is an adjunct professor at the University of Miami Law School Masters in Taxation program and a frequent lecturer for various professional groups.

-Active in the community, John has served on the College Assistance Program (CAP) board of directors for more than 30 years, including two terms as president.
+John has served on the College Assistance Program (CAP) board of directors for more than 30 years, including two terms as president.
 He is also a board member of the Deering Estate Foundation.
-He assisted Probate Judge Marie Korvickas as her campaign treasurer, and has volunteered his time and expertise with The Miami Foundation, The Red Cross, Labrador Rescue and the University of Miami and Cristo Rey Miami High School.
+In addition, he assisted Probate Judge Maria M. Korvick as her campaign treasurer, and has volunteered his time and expertise with The Miami Foundation, Fairchild Tropical Botanic Garden, The Red Cross, Labrador Retriever Rescue of Florida, University of Miami and Cristo Rey Miami High School.

 John is a Certified Public Accountant in Florida and a member of the Florida Institute of Certified Public Accountants, American Institute of Certified Public Accountants, Estate Planning Council of Miami-Dade County and the Partnership for Philanthropic Planning, which has honored him with the Professional Advisor of the Year Award.
-In addition, he is the founding president of the Partnership for Philanthropic Planning of Miami-Dade.
+He is also a 2018 recipient of the Greater Miami Estate Planning Council's Distinguished Estate Planner Award and the founding president of the Partnership for Philanthropic Planning of Miami-Dade.

 - Estate Tax Repeal Could Reshape Clients’ Plans

 - Richest Americans Doubt They’ll Really Win in Trump’s Tax Plan